EURO DEBT SUPPLY-Italy vote outcome clouds debt auctions

 country's mammoth 2 trillion euros of public debt.

-This will be followed by an auction of up to 6.5 billion
+This will be followed up by an auction of an estimated 7

 Markets are widely expecting the centre-left party of Pier